Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Tim Geithner: Yeah.
 Absolutely.

-Ezra Klein: I mean there are a couple of dimensions of this, but 2 of the main ones are, one, that there was money sitting in administration programs, sitting in treasury essentially that was not used, and they could've been used theoretically with executive action.
+Ezra Klein: I mean there are a couple of dimensions of this, but two of the main ones are, one, that there was money sitting in administration programs, sitting in treasury essentially that was not used, and they could've been used theoretically with executive action.

 Tim Geithner: Can I just respond to that piece?